semwett0301/rec-sys-project/rec-sys/common/README.md

   - **Serendipity** (with/without relevance)
 - Works with recommendation dictionaries and sparse matrices
 - Fully compatible with top-N recommendation outputs
+- Contain the classes for RMSE and classification-based metrics calculations

 ### `rating.py`
 - Functions to: